 While you possibly have the remnants of an old bottle gathering dust at the back of the pantry, here are seven excellent reasons that this as-good-as superfood isn’t just to flavour chips and should be pulled out and introduced as a regular part of your daily nutrition.

-When consumed regularly, the acetic acid found in vinegar lowers glucose levels by reducing the digestion of starch.
+When consumed regularly, the acetic acid found in vinegar lowers glucose levels by reducing the digestion of starch and improving insulin sensitivity.
 While it’s not potent enough as a cure, adding ACV to your daily diet will start to combat glucose levels before they get too high.

 The acetic acid present in all vinegar slows down the rate that sugar from food is released into the bloodstream.
 This plays a large part in reducing appetite, halting the process of sugar being stored as fat, and can stop cravings altogether for those who are struggling with their weight loss program.

 A study of 175 people with obesity showed that daily apple cider vinegar consumption led to reduced belly fat and weight loss.